Mohammed-Alrushud/-KSU_Helpdesk_DB/README.md

 - ## Preview

-This project demonstrates database modeling and MySQL implementation skills using a real-world helpdesk case.
+This project demonstrates database design and MySQL implementation skills using a real-world helpdesk case.